7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Related Post: 11 Reasons Your Car Air Conditioner Blows Cold Then Warm

-7 Crazy Reasons Car Stalls When AC Is ON
+7 Reasons Car Stalls When AC Is ON

-Below are the seven reasons why the car shuts OFF when the AC is turned ON.
+Below are the seven reasons why the car stalls or turns off when you turn your AC ON.

 1. Faulty Idle Air Control Valve